 Although it was not unexpected, it still was an emotional blow when Damascus died on August 8, 1995, at the age of 31.

 I had not “seen” him since until this past Saturday when leading the Legacy Tour as part of the annual Secretariat Festival, which was highlighted by a rare visit to the Marchmont cemetery.

-Just seeing the gravestone, which is beginning to show its wear after 23 years, and Damascus’ name inscribed on it inspired this column as an outlet to release the emotions felt.
-Needless to say, I was the last to leave the cemetery, as it was difficult to say goodbye to the horse who changed my life and paved the road I would take.
+Just seeing the gravestone, which is beginning to show its wear after 23 years, and Damascus’ name inscribed on it inspired this column as an outlet to release the emotions felt that day.
+Needless to say, I was the last to leave the cemetery, as it was difficult to say goodbye to the horse who changed my life.